LadyCelastia/HitboxRemaster/docs/api/Hitbox.md

 ```lua
 Hitbox.CopyCFrame -- BasePart
 ```
-A part which the Hitbox will copy Position, Size and Orientation from. **WARNING: Overrides orientation and all constructed paths.
+A part which the Hitbox will copy Position, Size and Orientation from. **WARNING: Overrides all constructed paths if not nil.
+Overrides Orientation, Position and Size by default (See Hitbox.CopyCFrameProperties).
 Does NOT override `Hitbox.Shape`**
 ### Hitbox.CopyCFrameProperties
 ```lua
 Hitbox.CopyCFrameProperties -- {CFrame = boolean, Size = boolean, Position = boolean, Orientation = boolean}